aukilabs/posemesh/docs/01-business-logic.md

 - Created for a fixed $AUKI burn price.
 - Uniquely identifies a collection of Spatial Data plus its access rules.
 - Ownership is transferable between Participants.
-- Requires at least one Portal to define the coordinate‑system origin.
+- Requires at least one landmark to define the coordinate system origin.
 - **Domain Cluster** - Dynamic swarm of Participants & Providers serving a single Domain.

-**Processes/Functions**
+### Processes/Functions

 - Transfer history.
 - Encrypted M:N data/stream exchange inside the Domain Cluster.